Skip to main content

 Is it really free?

 Yes.
-Magic Wishlist is 100% free with every feature included.
+Magic Wishlist is 100% free with every feature included, including recovery emails, Klaviyo integration, and full branding.
 No credit card needed to install.
+No free trial countdown.

 Ready to recover lost shoppers?